ata-nas/record-rest-api/README.md

 I will allow null to be passed on gp uic, because is optional.
 If however not null is passed, then I go to repo and throw exception if not found.
 This is very different from the service error handling where null is not allowed.

+- I have made the decision to combine the base service of `DoctorEntity` and `GpEntity` since they are basically the same thing, `GpEntity` exists only with `@MapsId` to note if a given doctor is a GP or not.
+This happens with the very simple check, going to the
+`GpRepository` and seeing if a particular id is there.
+Creating and Updating are sometimes interchangeable.
+I do think they belong in the same service that has access to both `DoctrorRepository` and `GpRepository` to use freely.
+Moreover, `GpEntity` is a descendent of `DoctorEntity`.

 ## Thoughts

 - Making CRUD not based on `id` but `@NaturalId` because is more consistent.